JuliaData/DataFrames.jl/docs/src/lib/functions.md

 ## Multi-threading support

-Selected operations in DataFrames.jl automatically use multiple threads when available.
+By default, selected operations in DataFrames.jl automatically use multiple threads when available.
 It is task-based and implemented using the `@spawn` macro from Julia Base.
+Multithreading can be disabled by setting the [`DataFrames.MULTITHREADING`](@ref) global flag to `false` using `DataFrames.MULTITHREADING[] = false`.
+This can be useful notably when distribution of work across threads is managed separately.

 This is a list of operations that currently make use of multi-threading:
 - `DataFrame` constructor with `copycols=true`; also recursively all functions